antmicro/topwrap/docs/source/developers_guide/future_enhancements.md

 ## Support for parsing SystemVerilog sources

-Information about IP cores is stored in [](../description_files.md#ip-description-files).
+Information about IP cores is stored in [IP description files](../description_files.md#ip-description-files).
 These files can be generated automatically from HDL source files - currently Verilog and VHDL are supported.
 In a future release, Topwrap will also provide the possibility of generating YAMLs from SystemVerilog.

 # Other possible improvements